GONZOsint/geowifi/README.md

 python3 -m pip install -r requirements.txt
 ```

-❗ In order to use the Wigle service it is necessary to [obtain an API](https://api.wigle.net/)  and configure the `utils/API.yaml`file with the value of the token.
+❗ In order to use the Wigle service it is necessary to [obtain an API](https://api.wigle.net/)  and configure the `utils/API.yaml` file with the value of the token.

+---

 ## 🔎 Usage